budibrass/Todos-App-with-Command-Line/README.md

 Release 6 *** IMPLEMENET UNCOMPLETE COMMAND ***
 => Buat lah code untuk mengubah STATUS TODOS yang COMPLETE menjadi UNCOMPLETE di data.json berdasarkan ID yang dimasukkan

+## How To Run This App
+- node app.js [action]
+  => you can replace the action with one of the above (HELP, LIST, ADD, FINDYBYID, DELETE, COMPLETE, UNCOMPLETE)